 Also make sure your system is updated, has installed the latest windows updates.
 Or you can manually check and updates from Settings -> update & security -> windows update -> check for updates.

 Perform a clean boot to start Windows by using a minimal set of drivers and startup programs.
 This helps eliminate software conflicts that occur when you install a program or an update or when you run a program.
-And Run the game, (which crashes while playing) check Working normally.
-If yes then may any third party application causing the issue.
-Identify the causing application and uninstall.
+And Run the game, (which crashes while playing) check working normally.
+If yes then may any third-party application causing the issue.
+Identify the causing application and uninstall it.

 Disable programs in the background

-If you are windows 7 and 8 user Here’s how to disable background apps from starting with the system:
+If you are Windows 7 and 8 users Here’s how to disable background apps from starting with the system:

 - Right-click on the Taskbar and open Task Manager.